roumpakis/Tensor-Completion-Java/README.md

 **Tensor Fold/Unfolding**
 A commonly used way for recovering missing entries in high-order tensors is first to reduce them to low-rank matrices via appropriate unfolding and then apply matrix completion techniques.
+Unfolding is a transformation that reorders the elements of a tensor into a matrix and simplifies subsequent matrix-based processing .
+Such transformation is not unique, since different ways exist for stacking the horizontal, lateral and frontal slices of a tensor in either column-wise or row-wise arrays.
+The reverse process, where a 3D Tensor transform into a matrix is called folding.
 **Tensor Completion (TC)**